 The paved trail along both sides of the Fox Valley River is very flat.

-This gives the Last Chance BQ.2 Marathon the 2nd highest percentage of Boston Marathon qualifiers in the U.S. last year and the 3rd highest percentage so far in 2024.
+This gives the Last Chance BQ.2 Marathon the 3rd highest percentage of Boston Marathon qualifiers in the U.S. last year and the 2nd highest percentage in 2023.

 Learn more about PR Scores and Course Scores on the FAQ page.